yoyosource/YAPION/docs/examples/basics/Serialization.md

    `- 'Hello World' Value.String
 ```

-If you 'extend' some class the fields of the superclass will also be serialized:
+If you 'extend' some class the fields of the superclass will be serialized, too:

 ```java
 import yapion.annotations.object.YAPIONData;